Skip to Content

 gummy hair care

-Gellified hair requires a lot of ongoing care, not only the initial treatment and trim but using a good quality salon shampoo, conditioner and treatments, limited heat treatments (even though you will want to straighten to eliminate the look of the damage, it actually increases the damage), limiting environmental damage (heat and dry) and only using tepid water to shampoo and conditioner as to not open cuticles and incur further damage.
+Gellified hair requires a lot of ongoing care, not only the initial treatment and trim but also using a good quality salon shampoo, conditioner, and treatments, limited heat treatments, limiting environmental damage (heat and dry) and only using tepid water to shampoo and conditioner as to not open cuticles and incur further damage.

 The good news is, at this point of going through this, you are absolutely beside yourself.
-By following a good healthy hair routine, minimal heat, salon products, not over coloring, you’ll be able to say goodbye to gummy hair and your lovely locks will grow back!
+By following a good healthy hair routine, minimal heat, salon products, and not overcoloring, you’ll be able to say goodbye to gummy hair and your lovely locks will grow back!

 What To Use To Repair Hair After Bleaching?